 Laboratory for Synthetic Organic Chemistry is continuing the tradition of the former Laboratory of Synthetic and Physical Organic Chemistry dealing with the chemistry of cage molecules.
 Research interests have recently been shifted to three main themes:

-- photochemical reaction mechanisms and supramolecular control of photochemical reactivity
+- photochemical reaction mechanisms, supramolecular control of photochemical reactivity and development of photocages

 - synthesis of host and guest molecules for different supramolecular systems and applications

 - synthesis of biologically active molecules